 N1 City Mall | Louwtjie Rothman Street | Goodwood | Cape Town | +27 (0)21 595 1725

-Not much can distract you from dreary weather quite like a barrel full of laughs.
-Founded by renowned Cape Town funnyman Kurt Schoonraad, this V&A Waterfront-based comedy club hosts shows every Wednesday to Saturday that feature both up-and-coming talents and some of the best in the biz (think Nik Rabinowitz, KG, Martin Evans and Shimmy Isaacs, for example).
-During each performance, crowds are entertained by a hilarious host, a headline act, a supporting comic and an open-mic act, and there’s an on-site restaurant and bar, so guests can tuck into a snack before the gig starts or even dine and drink while chuckling.
+Nothing makes you forget dreary weather like a barrel of laughs.
+Cape Town’s only dedicated comedy club hosts shows every Wednesday to Sunday featuring up-and-coming talent and some of the best in the biz (think Nik Rabinowitz, KG, Martin Evans).
+Each show night features a hilarious host, a headline act, a supporting comic and an open-mic act, and there’s an on-site restaurant and bar.
+There are also various specials like all night R18 tequila, R50 pints and half-priced Sundays at the Cape Town Comedy Club.

-Price: The show cost R95p/p on Wednesdays and Thursdays, R120p/p on Fridays and Saturdays and R60 on Sundays as part of the Half Price Special.
+Cost: The show costs R95pp on Wednesdays and Thursdays, R120pp on Fridays and Saturdays and R60 on Sundays as part of the half-price special

 The Pumphouse | Dock Road | V&A Waterfront | Cape Town | +27 (0)21 418 8880

 PARISIAN ART IN THE SOUTHERN ‘BURBS

 Muizenberg’s Casa Labia is a national monument and home to a contemporary art gallery.
 Solo and group art exhibitions happen regularly but the Natale Labia Collection is permanent.
 This body of work features a number of 18th- to 20th-century European oil paintings, including priceless Boucher pieces, the kind of which are only seen in institutions like the Louvre Museum in Paris.
 There’s also an on-site café serving traditional Italian meals, hot chocolate, freshly baked muffin.